Heriberto-Juarez/React-Gallery/README.md

     ]

 Each Object can have the following properties:

-You can add JSX here, you can add a div, style it and position the content wherever you want (Just like in the example image above where text size was increased, and centered)

 |  Property | Type(s)  | Example  | Default | Description |
 |---|---|---|---|---|